usuariotmp001/VulnerableLightApp/SECURITY.md

 ## Tracability

-A simple way to keep some logs is to redirect console output in a file :
+A simple way to keep some logs is to redirect console output into a file :

 ```powershell
 .\VulnerableWebApplication.exe >> C:\Users\<UserName>\log.txt